DerwenAI/kglab/docs/use_case.md

 practice internally.
-If an organization can see where it needs to integrate with its legacy systems, or where features within **kglab** could be migrated into proprietary systems, then use of this libary may dramatically reduce *time-to-market* key performance indicators for enterprise KG projects.
+If an organization can see where it needs to integrate with its legacy systems, or where features within **kglab** could be migrated into proprietary systems, then use of this library may dramatically reduce *time-to-market* key performance indicators for enterprise KG projects.